Matt Olson Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.00 team ERA ranks ninth across all league pitching staffs.
+- The Giants' 4.00 team ERA ranks 10th among all league pitching staffs.

-- The Giants give up the sixth-fewest home runs in baseball (137 total, 1.1 per game).
+- Giants pitchers combine to allow 138 home runs (1.1 per game), the fifth-fewest in the league.

-- Webb (9-9) is going for his 10th win when he takes the mound for the Giants in his 27th start of the season.
-He's put together a 3.51 ERA in 169 2/3 innings pitched, with 162 strikeouts.
+- Walker (4-2) gets the starting nod for the Giants in his 11th start of the season.
+He's put together a 2.14 ERA in 46 1/3 innings pitched, with 53 strikeouts.

-- In his last time out on Saturday, the righty went six innings against the Atlanta Braves, allowing four earned runs while surrendering nine hits.
+- His most recent time out came in relief on Wednesday when the righty threw a scoreless third of an inning against the Philadelphia Phillies without giving up a hit.

+- The 27-year-old has amassed a 2.14 ERA and 10.3 strikeouts per nine innings across 34 games this season, while allowing a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.